EnviroDIY/ModularSensors/examples/OutdatedExamples/DRWI_CitizenScience/DRWI_NoCellular/ReadMe.md

 Before using this example, you must register a site and sensors on [Monitor My Watershed](https://monitormywatershed.org).
 After you have registered the site and sensors, the portal will generate a registration token and universally unique identifier (UUID) for each site and further UUIDs for each variable.
-You will need to copy all of those UUID values into your sketch to replace the `12345678-abcd-1234-ef00-1234567890ab` place holders in this example.
+You will need to copy all of those UUID values into your sketch to replace the `12345678-abcd-1234-ef00-1234567890ab` placeholders in this example.
-__You should register even if your logger will not be sending live data.__  This ensures that the data file your logger writes will be ready to immediately upload to the portal.
+__You should register even if your logger will not be sending live data.__
+This ensures that the data file your logger writes will be ready to immediately upload to the portal.

 _______